haiqu/rx-nga/Rx.md

 As with all of my recent work, I'm attempting to develop this in  more literate style, intermixing commentary and keeping related things together.
 The sources are extracted with the *unu* tool, preprocessed by *nuance*, and then assembled using *naje*.
 On my Linode, this normally takes less than 0.01s.

+As with Retro and Parable, Rx will make extensive use of quotations for logic and flow control, and prefixes for controlling compilation.
+The general syntax is a bit more Forth-like at this point:

+    :name . . . definition . . . ;

+Note that **:** is a prefix that creates a new named entry and starts the compiler, **;** is a compiler macro that compiles a *return* instruction and stops the compiler.

+Broadly speaking, this is a reimplementation of the approach used in Retro 11, but without the historical baggage.
+It's trying to take some lessons learned, and provide a tighter, cleaner core language suitable for expansion into something useful.
+The current plan is for a core language (sans I/O) of around 60 functions.

 ## Nga Instruction Set

 The core Nga instruction set consists of 27 instructions.
 Rx begins by assigning each to a separate function.
 These are not intended for direct use; in Rx the compiler will fetch the opcode values to use from these functions when compiling.
 Some of them will also be wrapped in normal functions later.